1. Exfoliation is key

 “Professional waxer for five years here, be sure you’re exfoliating between waxes!
 Using a scrub once a week on the areas you wax should help this problem.
-Scrub a day or two before waxing, not same day so you don’t over exfoliate your skin.
-What you’re doing with this is removing all of the dead skin that builds up on the surface.
+Scrub a day or two before waxing, not the same day so you don’t over-exfoliate your skin.
+What you’re doing with this is removing all of the dead skin that builds upon the surface.
 That way the wax is removing just the hair, not a layer of dead skin as well.”

 There’s “less time involved, hair’s gone longer, and some places I just couldn’t reach (the back, especially).
 There’s also no stubble when the hair starts growing back.”

 5. There is a brief recovery process when it comes to waxing below the belt.

 “Your skin will be sensitive after and for 24 hours you shouldn’t have sex or do anything that would make you sweaty or irritate your skin (working out, sauna, hot showers/baths, exfoliating).”

 6. Your eyebrows may take a few different specialists’ expertise.

 “Ask your barber or stylist to thin [your brows] out.
 They will take a comb and trimmers/clippers to them, and they will thin them that way.
 Then get them waxed, they will shape them for you and do some plucking to help thin them out as well.
 Will warn you that when they do the under brow, it will hurt like hell, and you will tear up.”

 “Plucking makes sense for single errant hairs.
 More substantial patches will require a wax.”

 In the end, it’s up to you whether or not to wax.
 Love your unibrow or chest hair?
 If so, the better alternative to shaving or waxing is to just keep it.